kky12345/face-recognition-attendance-system/README.md

 ### 4. Explore with Jupyter Notebook

-A demo notebook is available in:
+A demo notebook is available at:

 ```
 notebook/face_recognition_demo.ipynb